SpectoLabs/hoverpy/docs/source/modify_soap.rst

    :language: python
    :lines: 31-34

-We finally remove annotations and namespaces that got added to the City element by the objectify library.
+We finally remove annotations and namespaces that got added to the City element by the objectify library, and serialise the modified body back into the response.
+And we are done.